Skip to main content Skip to footer site map

 FSA Calculator: Estimate Your Healthcare Savings and Tax Benefits

-You can save on federal, state, and local taxes for many medical and dependent care expenses when you put pre-tax dollars into your flexible spending account (FSA).
-In fact, FSA participants save an average of up to 40 percent each year on many out-of-pocket expenses.*
+You can save on federal, state, and local taxes for many medical and dependent care expenses when you put pre-tax dollars into your Flexible Spending Account (FSA).

 Your Information